 There are other tax breaks you get once you hit age 65, which further strengthens the point that if you are gonna work and have the health to do so, it might make sense to enjoy the years of 40-50 and reserve you later years for working.

 Let’s combine these 2 concepts.
 Work a full-time schedule until age 40 so that you can get a good savings started and hopefully make a dent in your student loans.
 Then work just enough to cover your overhead, max out a 401k, max out an IRA, and take the rest of the time off to travel or do whatever you enjoy doing.
 Then resume full-time work in your 50’s if you need the money.
 In your 40’s you could work full-time for 3 months and take 6 months or some other combination.
 With this lower income you can even write off student loan interest payments as well as qualify for the IRA contribution mentioned above.

-Medical groups are desperate enough that you could work during the cold and flu season and then get an ‘excused absence’ for the rest of the year and then resume work the following cold and flu season.
+Medical groups are desperate enough that you could work during the cold and flu season, get an ‘excused absence’ for the rest of the year, and resume work the following cold and flu season.
 This is important because per diem work generally doesn’t allow for 401k contributions.
-In the above scenario you would be a seasonal staff physician with all the traditional benefits a full-time employee gets.
-Alternatively, if you are working as an independent contractor you would be able to set up a SEP IRA, or SIMPLE IRA or even a Solo 401k in order to get the tax-deductible retirement contributions.
+In the above scenario, you would be a seasonal staff physician with all the traditional benefits a full-time employee gets.
+Alternatively, if you are working as an independent contractor, you would be able to set up a SEP IRA, or SIMPLE IRA or even a Solo 401k to get the tax-deductible retirement contributions.